-The 16th Street Baptist Church Bombing took place on September, 15 1963.
-Four young girls, Denise McNair, Cynthia Wesley, Carole Robertson, and Addie Mae Collins, were killed in the racially motivated attack by the Ku Klux Klan against an African American church active in the ongoing civil rights campaign in Birmingham, Alabama.
+The 16th Street Baptist Church Bombing took place on September, 15 1963, just 19 days after Dr. Martin Luther King gave his “I Have A Dream” speech at the March on Washington, in Washington, D.C.
+Four young girls, Denise McNair, age 11, and Cynthia Wesley, Carole Robertson, and Addie Mae Collins, all age 14, were killed in the racially motivated attack by the Ku Klux Klan against an African American church active in the ongoing civil rights campaign in Birmingham, Alabama.

-Sixteenth Street Baptist Church had been a rallying point for civil rights activists throughout the spring and summer leading up to the bombing.
-The activists had finally reached an agreement with local authorities to begin integrating schools, and segregationists were outraged.
-Four men (Bobby Frank Cherry, Thomas Blanton, Robert Chambliss, and Herman Cash), who were members of the United Klans of America, went to the church and planted nineteen sticks of dynamite outside the basement behind the building.
+Sixteenth Street Baptist Church had been a rallying point for civil rights activists throughout the spring and summer of 1963 leading up to the bombing.
+The activists had finally reached an agreement with Birmingham authorities to begin integrating schools, and segregationists were outraged.
+Four men (Bobby Frank Cherry, Thomas Blanton, Robert Chambliss, and Herman Cash), who were members of the United Klans of America, went to the church and planted nineteen sticks of dynamite behind the basement of the building.

-Of the four involved in the bombing, Robert Chambliss was tried for murder first.
+Of the four terrorist involved in the bombing, Robert Chambliss was tried for murder first.
 He was convicted in 1977 and died in prison in 1985.
-Cherry and Blanton were convicted of murder in in 2002 and 2001, respectively, and they were both sentenced to life in prison.
+Blanton and Cherry were convicted of murder in 2001 and 2002, respectively, and they were both sentenced to life in prison.
 Cherry died in 2004.
-The fourth, Herman Cash, died in the 1994 before charges could be brought against him.
+The fourth terrorist, Herman Cash, died in the 1994 before charges could be brought against him.